Symmetries and Proportions in Architecture 2

-The planned thematic issue of Symmetry: Culture and Science would like to pay a tribute by symmetrists to the 100th anniversary of the birth of the two Noether theorems.
+The planned thematic issue of Symmetry: Culture and Science would like to pay a tribute by symmetrists to the 600th anniversary of the birth of renaissance-modern architecture.

-– On the one hand, this issue aims at publishing a few specific chapters reviewing relevant issues in the history of physics in the last hundred years.
+– On the other hand, this issue aims at publishing a few specific chapters reviewing relevant issues in the history of architecture in the last six hundred years.
 Review papers are welcome.

-Most readers of the Journal are not mathematical physicists, and those who are mathematical physicists are not likely to be specialised in Noether-type fields.
-Moreover, some are not physicists but are open minded to learning about physical symmetries.
-In short, equations and math formulas can be applied, but technical details should be avoided.
-Symbols in the formulas should be explained in the text.
-The essence of the physical theories explained are expected to be formulated more in words and less in formulas.
+Most readers of the Journal are not architectural historians or theorists, and those who are concerned about these disciplines are not likely to be specialised in the specific field chosen by the author.
+Moreover, some are not architects but are open minded to learning about architectural symmetries.
+In short, technical terms and phrases from theory can be applied, but technical details should be avoided.
+Special abbreviations or formulas should be clarified in the text.
+The essence of the architectural theories explained are expected to be formulated more in words and less in formulas.

 Please, follow the instructions for authors and use the MS Word (preferred) and TeX style-sheets downloadable from the bottom of the page Instructions.
 Please, take special care of: (1) the page size, margins, running heads; (2) the use of the built in styles; and (3) follow precisely the given style of references.
 MS Word users, please, use MathType for formulas and equations.